caproto/caproto/doc/source/command-line-client.rst

     optional arguments:
-    -h, --help            show this help message and exit --verbose, -v         Verbose mode.
-(Use -vvv for more.)
+    -h, --help            show this help message and exit --verbose, -v         Show more log messages.
+(Use -vvv for even more.)
     --format FORMAT       Python format string.
 Available tokens are {pv_name}
                             and {response}.
 Additionally, if this data type includes time, {timestamp} and usages like